 Five-year Possession of a Residence Permit

 The foreigner must have been residing in Germany for five years and be entitled to do so.
-A legal residence title is therefore required.
-This can take the form of an ICT (Intra-Corporate Transfer) Card, an EU Blue Card or a visa, for example.
+Therefore, a legal residence title, such as an ICT (Intra-Corporate Transfer) Card, an EU Blue Card or a visa, is required.

 For certain groups of persons, however, different special regulations apply concerning the duration of stay: